doug919/corenlp_dtree_visualizer/README.md

 Visualize dependency trees for Stanford CoreNLP outputs with Spacy

 # Motivation
-I just found that Spacy has an amazing visualizer that should be utilized more.
+I just found that Spacy has an amazing visualizer and this project bridges the gap between the CoreNLP parsing output and it.